 Fighting For A Fair Outcome During Spousal Support Disputes

 A spouse will typically receive alimony if they will have a financial hardship after finalizing the divorce.
 At Schwei & Wendt S.C., our lawyers have more than 50 years of combined legal experience resolving spousal support and other complex family law matters for those in Waukesha County and southeastern Wisconsin.
-We take a hands-on approach when working with all of our clients to develop a personalized strategy designed with your needs in mind.
+We take a hands-on approach when working with all of our clients to develop a personalized strategy designed with their needs in mind.

 How Does Wisconsin Calculate Maintenance (Alimony)?

 While some states have clear guidelines for determining the amount of alimony payments, Wisconsin is not one of them.
-This is a significant change from child support, where our state has a clear formula for determining the amount of support that a spouse must pay.
+This is a significant change from child support, where our state has a clear formula for determining the amount of support a spouse must pay.

-This means that courts in Wisconsin can have broad discretion when determining how much alimony to award to a spouse.
+This means that courts in Wisconsin have broad discretion when determining how much alimony to award to a spouse.
 A broad range of factors may play into the final amount of alimony, including:

 - The length of the marriage